PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 plugins and tweaking configurations was easy and problem-free (most of the time).

-I use neovim as daily driver for web development.
+I use Neovim as daily driver for web development.
 Apart of that I use it for side projects often programmed with different languages.
 For that are necessary different language servers and different plugins.
 I didn't like that my configuration is becoming a mix of everything.

-Therefore recently I have reworked my neovim flake.
-Instead of providing one editor for everything the flake provides now multiple editions of neovim configured for a specific task.
+Therefore recently I have reworked my Neovim flake.
+Instead of providing one editor for everything the flake provides now multiple editions of Neovim configured for a specific task.

 Also my skills with nix have slightly improved.
 Especially, getting familiar